tercenya/fortifica/README.md

 - nodejs v0.12.X
 - [npm](https://www.npmjs.com/)
-- compilation tools (Xcode and command-line tools)
+- compilation tools (Xcode and command-line tools, or build-essentials)

 To install and run,